stac-extensions/osc/README.md

 ### Variable JSON file

-The JSON file structure is an array of objects, each having at least he `name`, `description`, `link` and `theme` fields, describing the theme.
+The JSON file structure is an array of objects, each having at least he `name`, `description`, `link` and `themes` fields, describing the theme.

 ```json
 [